 Changes may have been made to the combine controls or the display since this document was published.
-Refer to the combine operator's manual for the most up-to-date information.
+For instructions, refer to the combine operator's manual for updated information.

 Use the < or > key to select REEL WINDOW.
-Window E15 displays the current advance or retard speed of the reel in relation to the ground speed.
+Window E15 will display the current advance or retard speed of the reel in relation to the ground speed.

 - 2. Press OK key (C) to open the REEL SPEED window. - Use key (A) or + key (B) to set the reel speed in relation to the current ground speed.
-Window E15 displays the selected reel speed.
+Window E15 will display the selected reel speed.